robksawyer/hello-minnow/README.md

 Sails-Foundation-Passport-Chat
 ==============================

-This is a Chat app built with Sails and Passport.
+This will be a Chat app built with Sails and Passport.
 Foundation Zurb is used for styling.

+# No Chat Yet...

+## Done
+* Sails.js 0.10.0-rc7
+* Passport.js
+* Zurb Foundation 5